pywbem/pywbemtools/README_PYPI.rst

 2. Operating Systems: Linux, OS-X, native Windows, UNIX-like environments on Windows (e.g. Cygwin)

-3. The following OS-level packages:
+3. When using Python 2, the following OS-level packages:

    * On native Windows: